Bergen, Norway

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Bergen is to use online resources such as rental websites and classifieds.
 You can also search for local real estate agents who specialize in the Bergen area.
 Additionally, you can look for postings on social media sites such as Facebook and Twitter.
 Additionally, you can ask friends and family who live in the area for recommendations.
-Finally, you can also visit the city and look for rental signs in the windows of buildings," said one expat in Bergen.
+Finally, you can also visit the city and look for rental signs in the windows of buildings," commented one expat who made the move to Bergen.

 What is a typical expat home or apartment like in Bergen?

 "Expat homes and apartments in Bergen are typically modern and spacious, with large windows that let in plenty of natural light.
 Many of the apartments have balconies or terraces, offering stunning views of the city and the surrounding mountains.
 The interiors are often decorated with contemporary furnishings and feature high-end appliances.
-Expats in Bergen can also expect to find plenty of amenities in their neighborhoods, such as grocery stores, restaurants, and parks," said one expat in Bergen.
+Expats in Bergen can also expect to find plenty of amenities in their neighborhoods, such as grocery stores, restaurants, and parks," explained one expat living in Bergen, Norway.

 What is the average cost of housing in Bergen?